alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 ##Requests for short URLs

+URLs are automatically created from the page title when you publish the page.
+They cannot be changed and the path is fixed by Publisher.

-Decisions are made by GDS based on user need.
+Decisions on creating short URLs are made by GDS based on user need.
 It is useful if you read [our blog post on friendly URLs](http://inside-inside-gov.tumblr.com/post/47775179301/short-urls-for-organisations-profile-pages) before getting in touch.

 ##Impossible requests